 Clear to light yellow urine

 Congratulations, you’re well hydrated!
-Light yellow to clear urine means you’re giving your body the fluids it needs.
+Pale yellow to clear urine means you’re giving your body the fluids it needs.

 “When you’re healthy and hydrated, your urine color should actually have very little color to it, from light yellow to clear,” Dr. Wolach said.
 “However, it’s not abnormal for the color of your urine to vary throughout the day.”